 - 9. Necessary related services for students who receive regional itinerant deaf and hard of hearing (DHH) or visual handicapped (VH) support but who are not enrolled in a regional SDC program shall be provided by the student's district or residence. - 10.
 Funding for sign language interpreters to facilitate participation of students with hearing impairments in school-sponsored extracurricular activities (including those taking place during periods of school vacation) shall not be considered an acceptable regional program expense and the district of residence (DOR) shall be responsible for all costs. - 11.
-Funding for regional sign language interpreters that serve student(s) enrolled in a special day class deaf and hard of hearing (DHH) program shall be billed as part of the regional class expense. - 12.
+Funding for regional sign language interpreters that serve student(s) enrolled in a special day class deaf and hard of hearing (DHH) program shall be billed as part of the regional class expense.
+Interpreters for students on SDC Caseloads who are in a general ed classroom for more than 50% of the day will be billed to the DOR and not included in the Regional DHH SDC program expenses. - 12.
 Funding for regional itinerant sign language interpreters that serve a LEA/district student(s) at their DOR and are not enrolled in a special day class DHH program shall be the fiscal responsibility of the DOR of each student served and be cost neutral to the regional operator.
 The regional program operator shall calculate the costs associated with regional itinerant sign language interpreters as a separate line item in the regional DHH program billing.
 The billing shall list the student name, dates served, daily time of service, and location of services.
 The total costs shall be for the duration of the interpreter's annual contract in order to ensure that regional program operators do not incur costs for which they are not reimbursed.

 DATE REVISED: October 4, 2010

 DATE REVISED: June 6, 2011

 DATE REVISED: October 5, 2015

+DATE REVISED: December 7, 2015

+DATE REVISED: December 5, 2016

+DATE REVISED: TBD